Last Updated on

 Unless you have the professional eye, you’ll never know for sure.
 But for those who think all photos are easily manipulated, better think again.

-There are few instances when reality beats all the magic that Photoshop has to offer.
-Here are Philippines’ best examples:
+There are a few instances when reality beats all the magic that Photoshop has to offer.
+Here are the Philippines’ best examples:

 Table of Contents

 You probably think that this image was intentionally Photoshopped by some animal rights activists to draw sympathy from pet lovers.
 But these two bipedal dogs from the Philippines were anything but a hoax.

 Born without front legs, Cute and Bambi rely on their strong hind legs to walk, run, play and do virtually everything that normal dogs can do.

 They may look like a cross breed between dog and kangaroo but these two animals are proof that even with a disability, life must go on.

 Also Read: 9 Shocking Hoaxes That Drove Pinoys Crazy

 Bats scare the bajeezus out of anyone who hates aswang, none more so than megabats like the one you see above.

 Known as the golden-capped fruit bat (Acerodon jubatus) due to the distinct fur surrounding its head, this giant winged creature is endemic to the Philippines.
 They’re mostly fruit-eating bats but their large wingspan (4 to 6 ft. in size) can make anyone cringe, and recall those blood-sucking monsters that terrorized our childhood.
 [Image source: Desi Colours]